 The Plunge's Top 10 Bachelor Party Destinations:

 The strip clubs are legendary.
 Specifically, they're half the price of what you spend in the US, and they're (usually) fully nude.
 In strip clubs, as in life, why go half way?
 A more subtle advantage--and this is what you should stress to girlfriends and fiancées--is the overall cultural vibe.
 Because half the city speaks French, you'll feel like you're in Europe, making the getaway feel that much more dramatic.
-Plenty of afternoon diversions, restaurants (don't skip The Globe), and posh hotels.
+Plenty of afternoon diversions, restaurants (don't skip The Globe), and posh hotels (like the Ritz-Carlton).
 For the single guys, Montreal girls in the dance clubs are, ah, shall we say..."amorously progressive."

 Cliché?
 Who cares.
 Besides the obvious 137,247 reasons to do a bachelor party in Vegas, here's a very simple one: it's guaranteed fun.
 It's simply impossible to go to Vegas for a bachelor party and not have a good time.
 It can't be done.
 Between the clubs, gambling, golf, strip clubs (especially the Olympic Garden), and overall feeling of escapism, it's the safest path to an unforgettable weekend.
 To spice it up with variety, think about renting mountain bikes for an afternoon ride.

 Possibly overrated.
 Yes, the women are stunning; yes, the beaches are spectacular; and yes, the nightlife is world-class, but there's less "other" stuff going on in the periphery.
 If your buddies are all about the beaches and the clubs then you can't go wrong with South Beach; if you need other stimulation (i.e. gambling, sports, culture) it might not be the best option.
 That said, of course it cracks the top 10.
 If the groom loves golf, think about staying at the Trump National Doral.